lettuce-financial/git-ssh-shim/README.md

  1. Download the `git-ssh-shim` shell script.

+    This guide will assume installation to the working directory.

- 2. Configure your environment to use this script for git ssh operations:
+ 2. Configure your environment to use this script for git ssh operations.

+    If you are using deploy keys, simply set `GIT_SSH_COMMAND` to the shim:

     ```sh
+    export GIT_SSH_COMMAND="$(pwd)/git-ssh-shim"
+    ```

+    If you are using user keys, include your GitHub username in the command:

+    ```sh
-    export GIT_SSH_COMMAND=/path/to/git-ssh-shim
+    export GIT_SSH_COMMAND="$(pwd)/git-ssh-shim --user <github-username>"
     ```

  3. Use `ssh-agent` (e.g. via `ssh-add`) to add keys you want to use.